 While it may as well be the result of flu season, your body’s immune system should be able to fight the germs and viruses off to keep you from catching the flu often.
 Vitamin D3 is known to help you strengthen and boost immunity to keep cold and cough away.
 If your body cannot protect itself against these unwanted guests, it could be the result of a vitamin D deficiency – one you must not ignore.

-Eating foods rich in the two vitamins can help your cause but it may not always be enough.
+Vitamin D3 and Vitamin B12 deficiency can weaken the immune system and make people susceptible to all sorts of diseases that impact both the body and mind.
+Eating healthy food rich in the two vitamins can help your cause but it may not always be enough.
 Also, finding time to cook healthy meals everyday could be challenging for a generation that is always on the go.
 For that very reason, Wellbeing Nutrition came up with melts™ – an oral nano strip that dissolves on the tongue and can be taken anytime, anywhere!
 Try our Vegan Vitamin B12 and Natural Vitamin D3 melts™ if you don’t want to worry about noticing the signs mentioned above.